History of sports in Mobile, Alabama: College athletics

 NAIA tennis nationals for both men's and women's tennis are held in Mobile, which has the largest outdoor public tennis facility in the world, featuring over 50 tennis courts.

 Rugby

 Spring Hill College's rugby team began playing in 1969 and continues to play today.
 In 1975 former Spring Hill players formed The Mobile Rugby Football Club and in 1978 began playing at Battleship Memorial Park and changed the name to Battleship Rugby Football Club.
-In 1992 Battleship won the Division II National Championship and in 2001 won the Division III National Champmionship.
+In 1992 Battleship won the Division II National Championship and in 2001 won the Division III National Championship.
 Battleship has also won 14 local league championships.
 Battleship hosts an annual tournament every November attracting teams from across the United States.
 Battleship has hosted teams from 7 foreign countries.
 Battleship currently fields a men's team in Division II and Battleship Old Boys, an over 35 years of age team that plays locally and abroad, posting an 8 – 1 record in Ireland, Argentina and New Zealand.